reportportal/agent-java-testNG/README.md

 ## Overview: How to Add ReportPortal Logging to Your Project

-To start using Report Portal with TestNG framework please do the following steps:
+To start using ReportPortal with TestNG framework please do the following steps:

 1. [Configuration](#configuration)
     * Create/update the `reportportal.properties` configuration file